Activity icons

 Rendering the activity icon from a cm_info object

-It is possible to render the activity icon from a cm_info
+It is possible to render the activity icon from a cm_info object:

 <?php